teamwall/teamwall/README.md

 ### Get current user

-The route is used to provided information about the current logged user.
+The route is used to provide information about the current logged user.
 It is mainly used when you log in back using the cookie stored token.

 #### Path & Verb